Toyota Corolla (E170): India

+On 15 March 2017, the facelift version of the Corolla Altis launched in the country with a revised front fascia and 7 airbags instead of 2, among other updates.

 Toyota shutdown the production on 31 March 2020 due to declining sales and did not engineer to meet the Bharat Stage 6 emission standards which came into effect in April.
 As such, the E210 model would not be introduced to India, making the E170 model as the last Corolla Altis model to be sold in the country.

 Indonesia

 Indonesia was the first ASEAN country to get the new Corolla Altis, released on 8 January 2014.
 Unlike the previous generation, it was released with the 1.8-litre Dual VVT-i engine only, the 2.0-litre Dual VVT-i engine was withdrawn due to small sales.
 Only 2 variants are offered, the 1.8 G manual transmission and the 1.8 V automatic transmission.
 The Indonesian market Corolla Altis received its facelift on 16 January 2017 with 7 airbags.

 Malaysia

 In Malaysia, the Corolla Altis was launched in January 2014 and came in three variant forms, the base 1.8 E, the 2.0 G and the range-topping 2.0 V. CVT transmission with seven-speed sports sequential shift were standard across the lineup.
 In November 2014, the 2.0 G was replaced with the 1.8 G. In December 2016, the facelift model was launched with seven airbags, ABS with EBD and brake assist, vehicle stability control and ISOFIX rear child seat anchors as standard equipment.
 In September 2017, the range was updated with DVR dash cam, 360-degree Panoramic View Monitor and additional USB ports.